 Exeter's 2,000 year history is reflected in its heritage attractions, such as the Gothic St Peter's Cathedral and the Roman City Wall.
 Explore beneath the city's streets at Exeter's Underground Passages, medieval passages originally built to bring fresh water into the city in medieval times.
 Find out more about Exeter's fascinating history on one of the free Red Coat Guided Tours, or take one of three Self-Guided Heritage Trails around the city.

-Other historic buildings include the Exeter Guildhall and Tuckers Hall, or head down to Exeter's Historic Quayside, a hub of leisure and activity, where you can explore the River Exe and Exeter ship canal by boat, bicycle or on foot, and discover the historic Exe Island.
-Visit the Quay House Visitor Centre to discover Exeter's maritime history and watch a free short film - Exeter: 2,000 Years of History.
+Other historic buildings include the Exeter Guildhall and Tuckers Hall, or head down to Exeter's Historic Quayside, a hub of leisure and activity, where you can explore the River Exe and Exeter Canal by boat, bicycle or on foot, and discover the historic Exe Island.
+The Custom House Visitor Centre has now closed in its current location and will be moving to the Custom House on the Quayside, reopening mid-April 2015.
+During the Easter holidays, a small tourist information service will be in operation from Quayside Confectionary (next door to the Quay House) from 28 March 10am - 5pm 7 days a week.
+When open, the Custom House will showcase Exeter's maritime history through lively displays, artefacts and a free short film - Exeter: 2000 Years of History.

 Stunning displays at the City's Royal Albert Memorial Museum take visitors on a voyage of discovery from pre-history to the present day and from Exeter all around the world.
 It's busy programme of exhibitions and events means there's always something new.
 Free entry means you can call time and again.